JETSCAPE/TEST-EXAMPLES/doc/Docker-Profiler.md

 * In addition to vTune, the profiling tools Massif-Visualizer, KCachegrind, Valgrind, and gProf are also included in the jetscape/profile:beta image.

 * Since vTune is installed inside Docker, some profiling limitations may apply.
-Installing vTune locally on a Ubuntu host system with sudo privileges can be done using the APT package manager.
+Installing vTune locally on an Ubuntu host system with sudo privileges can be done using the APT package manager.

     ```
     cd /tmp \